anyscale/templates/templates/intro-services/README.md

 ```

 ### Run the app in the workspace
-Use the command below to run the Serve app in the workspace on `localhost:8000`.
+Use the command below to run the Ray Serve app in the workspace on `localhost:8000`.

 If you want to run it again, use the same command to update the app.